Snippet-Curator/snippet-curator-docs/src/content/03_import_notes.md

 ## Instagram

 There are multiple ways to save instagram posts.
 None of them are perfect.
-If you don't mind tinkering, I have made my personal script [here](https://github.com/kangruixiang/instatonote) that will save public instagram posts as an html file, including videos.
+If you don't mind tinkering, I have made my personal script [here](https://github.com/kangruixiang/instatonote) that will save public instagram posts as an HTML file, including videos.
 And then you can use it to import into Curator.

 ## How Different Saved Items Are Displayed